 The premise for this selection from about a decade of essays is here.

-Happy 2019.
-Today I’m pushing this collection from 2014 into 2015, with two briefer pieces, thus putting off getting to that fateful year of ’16, when two things I was unknowingly poking at, in these essays on bad American history’s weird impact on American civics, exploded into life.
+Today I’m pushing this collection out of 2014 and into 2015, with two briefer pieces, thus putting off, as long as possible, arriving to that fateful year of ’16, when two things I was unknowingly poking at, in these essays on bad American history’s weird impact on American civics, exploded into life.

-As I post these two essays in ’15, still to come is the unimaginable ascendency of Donald Trump.
-And even as I post them, “Hamilton: an American Musical” is transferring to Broadway.
-Those two events will make me feel like an inarticulate version of Cassandra and leave me nearly speechless (well, nearly nearly).
-That’s a Cassandra who, instead of saying, “I advise against taking this large wooden horse into our city” can only say “I don’t know, man, I just get a bad feeling there’s something kinda weird going on, somewhere.”
+When I posted these two essays in ’15, still to come was the unimaginable ascendency of Donald Trump.
+And even as I posted them, “Hamilton: an American Musical” was transferring to Broadway, and to the universe.
+Those two events would make me feel like an inarticulate version of Cassandra and leave me nearly speechless (well, nearly nearly).
+That’s a Cassandra who, instead of saying, “I advise against taking this large wooden horse into our city” can only say “I don’t know, man, I just get a bad feeling there’s something kinda weird going on out there somewhere.”